-I. EDUCATION 8.
-See International Students on p.
-175 in the Information for All Programs section.
-Program Grid 9.
-WESTERN DEANS' AGREEMENTII c.
+I. POST-MASTER'S CERTIFICATE IN EDUCATION104 8.
+INTERNATIONAL STUDENTS See International Students on p.
+177 in the Information for All a.
+Post-Master's Certificate in Education Program Grid Programs section. b.
+Statement of Purpose104 9.
+WESTERN DEANS' AGREEMENT115 c.
 Required Specialization 10.
 ACADEMIC SCHEDULE See Academic Schedule on p.
-125 in the Information for All Programs section. • Certificate in Education 11.
+131 in the Information for All Programs section.
+Certificate in Education 106 f.
+Courses 106 g.
+General Regulations 106 11.
 REGISTRATION See Registration on p.
-135 in the Information for All Programs section.
+137 in the Information for All Programs section.
 2. POST-MASTER'S CERTIFICATE IN COUNSELLING 12.
 GRADUATION See Graduation on p.
-171 in the Information for All Programs section. b.
+173 in the Information for All Programs section. b.
 Statement of Purpose 13.
 GENERAL SERVICES See General Services on p.
-193 in the information for All Program section.
+219 in the information for All Programs section.
 3. f.
 General Regulations 14.
 ACADEMIC STAFF See Academic Staff on p.
-209 in the information for All Programs ٠.
-See Academic Regulations and Policies on p.
-153 in the Information for All Programs section.
-15. section.
-UNIVERSITY ORGANIZATION 4.
+235 in the information for All Programs section.
+4. for All Programs section.
 FEES See Fees on p.
 141 in the Information for All Programs section.
-See University Organization on p.
-223 in the information for All Programs section.
+15. UNIVERSITY ORGANIZATION See University Organization on p.
+249 in the information for All Programs section.
 5. GRADUATE ASSISTANTS 16.
 AWARDS OF DISTINCTION See Awards of Distinction on p.
-229 in the information for All Programs section. c.
-Remuneration of Graduate Assistants110 COLLABORATING AND PARTNERING 6.
+257 in the information for All Programs section. c.
+Remuneration of Graduate Assistants 114 17.
+COLLABORATING AND PARTNERING 6.
 AWARDS AND SCHOLARSHIPS See Awards and Scholarships on p.
-183 in the Information for All Programs section.
+209 in the Information for All Programs section.
 INSTITUTIONS See Collaborating and Partnering Institutions on on p.
-235 in the information for All Programs section.
-7. ENGLISH LANGUAGE PROFICIENCY FOR GRADUATE STUDENTS a.
+263 in the information for All Programs section.
+7. ENGLISH LANGUAGE PROFICIENCY FOR a.
 Post-Master's Certificate in Education Program Grid